 For the base of my ice cream I started with Alton Brown’s Chocolate Ice Cream Recipe, from Good Eats.
 By itself it’s near perfect, although I did add the tiniest pinch of salt to help the chocolate-y flavor really stand out.
 Then, I cooked fresh cherries with a little sugar and a good helping of the cherry balsamic vinegar to create the sauce I wanted to swirl into the ice cream.
 I’m not going to lie to you – this ice cream is basically irresistible.
 It’s like a perfect chocolate covered cherry translated into something even more decadent.
 It’s not so heavy on the balsamic that kids won’t like it – although the second time you make it you could definitely add more to amplify the flavor contrast.

 The balance of ice cream to cherry balsamic swirl is just right, so you’re not overwhelmed by the cherry parts, but you’re not digging through your container searching for them either.
 The small cherry pieces in the sauce get kind of chewy when frozen, giving every bite a really wonderful texture.
-Of course I couldn’t just well enough alone and enjoy this ice cream But not just any hot fudge – salted chocolate hot fudge.
-If you like salty-sweet things then this is essentially compulsory – the sweet ice cream with the tangy cherries and salty-sweet sauce is nothing short of magic.
+Of course I couldn’t just leave well enough alone and enjoy this ice cream, so I added hot fudge on top.
+But not just any hot fudge – salted chocolate hot fudge.
+If you like salty-sweet things, then this is essentially compulsory – the sweet ice cream with the tangy cherries and salty-sweet sauce is nothing short of magic.
 I made my sauce from scratch, adapting this New York Times recipe.
-It’s very quick and easy to make and tastes so much better than the stuff you get out of a jar.
+It’s very quick and easy to make, and tastes so much better than the stuff you get out of a jar.
 I actually hadn’t made my own hot fudge before this, but I don’t plan on going back.

-Creating this recipe has cause me to fall down an ice cream rabbit hole of sorts.
-Realizing that I can make any flavor of ice cream that I can dream up exist in just a few hours is weirdly surreal.
-I always knew that was possible, but making a big batch of any ice cream you want at home seems too good to be true.
-Thanks goodness for What a wonderful thing to discover mid-July.
-DC at this time of year is incredibly humid and very hot so it’s important to eat ice cream almost every day in the name of keeping your sanity.
+Creating this recipe has cause me to fall down an ice cream rabbit hole.
+Realizing that I can, in just a few hours, make exist any flavor of ice cream that I can dream up, is weirdly surreal.
+I guess I always knew that was possible, but making a big batch of any ice cream you want at home seems too good to be true.
+What a wonderful thing to discover mid-July.
+Thank goodness that DC summer is incredibly humid and very hot, so it’s important to eat ice cream almost every day in the name of keeping your sanity.
 That’s the real reason I’m sharing this recipe and encouraging you to go buy that ice cream maker.
 I want to help save your sanity.
 I’m just trying to make the world a better place.

 I suddenly have new-found respect for ice cream parlors.